 Students who have taken coursework which parallels a University course may request that one or more of the graduation requirements be waived.
 However, the student must substitute other courses for those waived so that the total number of credits required is not lessened.
 Generally, such courses must be in the same area as the courses that are waived.
-Upon consent from the Academic Board, and recommendation of the Department Chair, some courses may be substituted by others.
+Upon the recommendation of the Dean of Faculty/Department Chair and the approval of the Registrar and VPAA, some courses may be substituted by others.
 Interdisciplinary courses may also be reclassified to meet other academic requirements for graduation at the discretion of the Academic Board.